Kelsey Jorgensen

 October 11, 2022Project Title

-Jorgensen, Kelsey (California, Los Angeles, U. of) "Investigating high-altitude adaptation in Nepali Sherpa and Peruvian Quechua using genomic and transcriptomic data"Human populations from the Himalayan Plateau and the Peruvian Andes have thrived in high-altitude environments for thousands of years despite the extreme environmental stress of hypoxia.
-Previous studies have identified hypoxia-inducible factor (HIF) pathway genes under positive selection in these two high-altitude populations that confer adaptive phenotype responses.
-However, the precise role of HIF signaling and its association with divergent phenotypic outcomes in these two populations is complex and still not fully understood.
-Here, I propose an innovative approach merging genomic, transcriptomic, and physiological data to identify putative causal variant(s) along the HIF pathway that mediate the genetic basis for protective adaptations to hypoxia.
-With these methods, this project will leverage the power of a comparative analysis between the Nepali Sherpa from the Himalayan Plateau and Quechua speakers from the Peruvian Andes.
-Furthermore, I will focus on the spleen, an organ with a primary role in red blood cell metabolism and mobilization, to clarify the role of this organ in augmented O2 carrying capacity among Nepali Sherpa at high altitudes.
-By harnessing multiple methods across a comparative population analysis, this project will provide greater insights into long-standing anthropological questions on human adaptation to high altitude.
+Jorgensen, Kelsey (California, Los Angeles, U. of) "Investigating high-altitude adaptation in Nepali Sherpa and Peruvian Quechua using genomic and transcriptomic data"KELSEY JORGENSEN, University of California, Los Angeles, California, received a grant to aid research on “Investigating High-altitude Adaptation in Nepali Sherpa and Peruvian Quechua Using Genomic and Transcriptomic Data.”
+Himalayan and Andean populations have thrived at high altitude for thousands of years despite severe pressures on human physiology from low oxygen concentrations, known as hypoxia.
+Previous studies have identified hypoxia-inducible factor (HIF) pathway genes under positive selection in these two high-altitude populations that are correlated with different adaptive physiological traits.
+However, the precise role of HIF signaling and its association with these divergent phenotypes is complex and still not fully understood.
+This project merges genomic, transcriptomic, and physiological data from two populations — Quechua speakers from the Peruvian Andes and Nepali Sherpa from the Himalayan Plateau — to identify variant(s) along the HIF pathway that could be underlying the genetic basis for protective adaptations to hypoxia.
+Lastly, this project focuses on the spleen, an organ with a primary role in red blood cell metabolism and mobilization, to clarify the role of this organ in amplified O2 carrying capacity among Nepali Sherpa at high altitudes.
+By harnessing multiple methods across a comparative population analysis, this project provides greater insights into long-standing anthropological questions on human adaptation to high altitude.